zzdtravel

 Mehrauli Archaeological Park

-Mehrauli Archaeological Park-November 2024
+Mehrauli Archaeological Park-December 2024

 There are extraordinary riches scattered around Mehrauli, with more than 440 monuments – from the 10th century to the British era – dotting a forest and the village itself behind the forest.
 In the forest, most impressive are the time-ravaged tombs of Balban and Quli Khan, his son, and the Jamali Khamali mosque, attached to the tomb of the Sufi poet Jamali.
 To the west is the 16th-century Rajon ki Baoli, Delhi's finest step-well.